heiko1234/data_science_tutorials/polymer_process_improvement/Readme_Polymer_part5.md

 ```

-We use the whole not filtered ( Filter: Yield >= 55.0 %), since we have ower label, we see that these few data points with a different special cause (Yield far away from normal operations) would destroy ower new nice model and its performance.
+We use the whole not filtered ( Filter: Yield >= 55.0 %), since we have our label (0 = above 55 %, 1 = below 55 %), we see that these few data points with a different special cause (Yield far away from normal operations) would destroy ower new nice model and its performance.

 ![MFI_prediction](./schema/MFI_prediction_truevalue.jpg)